Hiking Trails in the Adirondacks

 For a daring Adirondack adventure, try bushwhacking on your next hiking trek.

 Favorite Lake Placid day hikes

 Looking for a hike that doesn’t take the entire day?
-The Adirondack Park is home to a number of day hikes that will leave you time and energy to enjoy the rest of what the area has to offer – and with a view!
-Try Cascade Mountain – a local favorite and one of the easiest of the High Peaks to climb known for its spectacular panoramic vista.
-Or for some of the region’s shorter hikes that don’t lack in views, try Owl’s Head, Cobble Hill or Balanced Rocks – all great for family hikes or quick jaunts with friends.
+The Adirondack Park is home to a number of day hikes that will leave you time and energy to enjoy the rest of what the area has to offer while still offering stunning views!
+Cascade Mountain – a local favorite - is one of the easiest of the High Peaks to climb and is known for its spectacular panoramic vista.
+For some of the region’s shorter hikes try Owl’s Head, Cobble Hill or Balanced Rocks – all three are great family hikes or perfect for a quick jaunt with friends.

 Backpack the Adirondacks